synboxdev/WitcherGuessr/README.md

 ## About the project

-'Witcher Guessr' is an UNOFFICIAL map location guessing game, based entirely on [The Witcher 3: Wild Hunt](https://www.thewitcher.com) made by [CD Projekt Red](https://www.cdprojektred.com).
-Core gameplay loop entirely revolves around carefully inspecting a 360° degree panoramic image of a randomly selected place in game game world, and then accurately guessing its precise location in one of many maps from the game world.
+'Witcher Guessr' is an unofficial map location guessing game, based entirely on [The Witcher 3: Wild Hunt](https://www.thewitcher.com) made by [CD Projekt Red](https://www.cdprojektred.com).
+Core gameplay loop revolves around carefully inspecting a 360° degree panorama image of a randomly selected place in game game world, and then accurately guessing its precise location in one of many maps from the game world.

-Project is, and will for ever remain free and open-source, as an appreciation and a nod to talented team who have have brought The Witcher universe to life.
+Project is, and will for ever remain free and open-source, as an appreciation and as a nod to talented team who have have brought The Witcher universe to life.

 ---

 ## Why Itch.io?

-Initially, the idea was to host this project directly here, on [GitHub Pages](https://pages.github.com/), how ever the [usage limits](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#usage-limits) of GitHub pages makes this practically impossible, since build size of the project, primarily impacted by file sizes of high quality map images, and panoramic images themselves exceeds the limits by a good amount.
+Initially, the idea was to host this project directly here, on [GitHub Pages](https://pages.github.com/), how ever the [usage limits](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#usage-limits) of GitHub pages makes this practically impossible, since build size of the project, primarily impacted by file sizes of high quality map images, and panorama images themselves exceeds the limits by a good amount.

 That's where [Itch.io](https://itch.io/docs/general/about) comes into play - free to use, open marketplace which allowed me to host this project basically without much of a barrier of entry.
 I've still wanted to host this as a web-based project, so that ease of access remains, how ever [requirements and limitation for HTML5 games](https://itch.io/docs/creators/html5#zip-file-requirements) made this impossible.